-The applicant shall request an amendment to the Zoning Map to establish a PD District, utilizing the amt procedure established in the Zoning Ordinance.
+The applicant shall request an amendment to the Zoning Map to establish a PD District, utilizing the amendment procedure established in the Zoning Ordinance.
 The amendment request shall be accomplished by the Proposed Site Plan as described below.

-13.5 Minimum Development Standards
+13.5 MINIMUM DEVELOPMENT STANDARDS

-- A. A Planned Development Project area shall contain a minimum of five (5) contiguous acres of land. - B. The minimum lot size, maximum lot coverage, maximum height, maximum density, street width and setbacks in a Planned Development shall meet general health, safety, and welfare requirements and be in harmony with good planning practices as determined by the Planning Commission.
+- 1. Planned Development Project area shall contain a minimum of five (5) contiguous acres of land. - 2.
+The minimum lot size, maximum lot coverage, maximum height, maximum density, street width, and setbacks in a Planned Development shall meet general health, safety, and welfare requirements and be in harmony with good planning practices as determined by the Planning Commission.